AleksaButterfly/react-letter-game/README.md

 Player can radomly select letters and then try to answer the longest word.

-Game was build as a hobby-project to demonstrate some of the main React possibilities.

 ## 🔸 Getting started

 1. ```yarn install```